Rebound Relationships Dating Advice

 • Has shown by their words and behavior that they are not over their previous relationship

-If you are dating a rebounder as decribed above, the chances are great that you a just a “transitory” person.
+If you are dating a rebounder as described above, the chances are great that you a just a “transitory” person.
 Once the rebounder in the rebound relationship emotionally heals, they usually end up leaving the other person.

-Don’t Let your Guard Down
+Don’t Let Your Guard Down

 This is usually not good advice, especially if you are attempting to build an emotionally intimate friendship.
 However, for your own protection, take it very slow with the rebounder, honestly explaining to him or her that you do not want to be a rebound relationship statistic.